raspberrypilearning/from-me-to-you/en/step_8.md

 --- /task ---

 --- task ---
-Broke down my project tasks into manageable parts which I completed part by part
+Broke down my project into smaller parts which I developed one at a time.
 --- /task ---

 --- task ---